What are Trinidad Scorpion Chocolate peppers?

 Where can you buy chocolate scorpion peppers and products made from them?

 Super-hots, in general, are a tougher find in terms of retail shopping.
-They are not mass market enough to typically show up on grocery store shelves.
+They are not mass-market enough to typically show up on grocery store shelves.
 And on top of that, the Chocolate Moruga Scorpion is a lot rarer than its infamous super-hot cousin.
-There are many Trinidad Moruga Scorpion hot sauces and powders out there, but finding the chocolate sub-variety may take some digging.
+There are many Trinidad Moruga Scorpion hot sauces and powders out there (Amazon), but finding the chocolate sub-variety may take some digging.
 You’ll want to check out farmer’s markets, specialty stores, and explore your online retail options.

 Given how hard it is to find products featuring the Trinidad Moruga Scorpion Chocolate, you may want to head down the pepper scale and check out the chocolate habanero instead.
 There’s a similar smokiness, and there are many products out there made with the chocolate habanero that are much easier to find.
 Yes, they are not quite as hot, but they are very far from mild.
 It’s still an extreme chili pepper at about a third of the heat of the chocolate scorpion.